ceph/ceph/doc/cephadm/upgrade.rst

 You can also upgrade to an arbitrary container image.
 For example, to upgrade to a development build::

-  # ceph upgrade start --image quay.io/ceph-ci/ceph:recent-git-branch-name
+  # ceph orch upgrade start --image quay.io/ceph-ci/ceph:recent-git-branch-name

 For more information about available container images, see :ref:`containers`.